akopcz2/image-prefixr/readme.md

-Simple image pre-fixer if your project requires you to rename images.
+#Simple image pre-fixer if your project requires you to rename images.

-Run this to rename all your images instead of doing this in image editing software like photoshop.
+>Run this to rename all your images instead of doing this in image editing software like photoshop.

-Change the following vars
+>Change the following vars to match your file system and prefix

 ```javascript
 var imagesFolder = './images';